runekaagaard/php-chano/docs/reference.rst

 ++++++

-Forces escaping on the next output, i.e. when __toString() is called, overruling the ref:`autoescapeoff` a single time.
+Forces escaping on the next output, i.e. when __toString() is called, overruling the :ref:`autoescapeoff` flag a single time.

 * Sample usage::